lumawelhot/Luma-varaukset/README.md

 Sovellus on toteutettu Helsingin yliopiston aineopintojen kurssille Ohjelmistotuotantoprojekti (kesä 2021).
 Ensimmäinen release on julkaistu 30.6.2021, ja sovelluskehitys jatkuu kurssin päätyttyä muissa projekteissa.

+Sovellus on tällä hetkellä käytettävissä [staging-palvelimella](https://ohtup-staging.cs.helsinki.fi/luma-varaukset/).

 ---

 _LUMA-varaukset is an online reservation system for arranging visits to the LUMA Science Labs of the University of Helsinki.
 The application offers a calendar view for browsing available timeslots as well as functionality for booking and cancelling a reservation._

 _The application has been created for the Helsinki University course Software Engineering Lab (summer 2021).
-The first release was published 30 June 2021, and development continues in other projects._
+The first release was published 30 June 2021, and development continues in other projects.
+You can view the current version of the software [here](https://ohtup-staging.cs.helsinki.fi/luma-varaukset/)._

 _Documentation is available only in Finnish._